Home Improvement Tips for Landlords

 Never go for cheap bathroom accessories such as cheap taps, shower heads and handles, etc., as they can start to look shabby very quickly.
 If you spend a bit more and invest in decent hardware which can easily be replaced or fixed, it will raise the look of the whole bathroom and it will last longer, both in terms of fit and finish.

 Security was recently revealed as one of tenants’ top three concerns, so it’s worth spending some time and a little money on ensuing they feel safe in your property.
 Many landlords don’t realise they have a level of responsibility to make sure a property offers security for tenants.

 If possible, make sure the external doors are fitted with five-lever mortice deadlocks and that all the windows have lockable handles.
-Patio doors are a popular target for burglars, so it would certainly a good investment to upgrade them to modern, double-glazed casements that have solid locks.
+Patio doors are a popular target for burglars, so it would certainly be a good investment to upgrade them to modern, double-glazed casements that have solid locks.

 If the property is in an area that’s not well lit, consider installing motion-activated security lights outside and, particularly if you’re in a city, you should know that modern security cameras are one of the most effective break-in deterrents.

 Remember to check what home security measures you need from an insurance perspective as some insurers may require a certain level of home security to be in place for cover to be provided.
 Having quality security measures in place at your property can also help to reduce your annual cover costs.